 Yesterday I performed a clean install of Ubuntu 16.04 LTS Xenial Xersus on my 5 year old Hewlett-Packard Laptop powered by Intel Core i3 2nd-Gen Processors and AMD Radeon Graphics.
-Everything went smooth and once the installation was complete and all the obsolete packages were removed, I logged in and man, the brightness was way too high.
-So I tried reducing it through the control buttons on my keyboard but in vain.
-Only then I realized that something was missing – the brightness function keys weren’t working!
+Everything went smooth, and once the installation was complete and all the obsolete packages were removed, I logged in and damn, the brightness was way too high.
+So, I tried reducing it through the control buttons on my keyboard but in vain.
+Only then I realized that something was amiss – the brightness function keys weren’t working!

 Did a quick search on DuckDuckGo and came up across this link by Abhishek Prakash of It’s F.O.S.S.

 I tried the below method and it worked fine for me :

 Open terminal and create the following configuration file, if it doesn’t exist: